missionpinball/mpf-docs/docs/mechs/diverters/index.md

 ![image](../images/diverter2.jpg)

-* A traditional diverter which is a metal flap at the end of a rod, typically used on ramps to "divert" the ball one way or the other.
+* A traditional diverter is a metal flap at the end of a rod, typically used on ramps to "divert" the ball one way or the other.
-* A coil-controlled post that pops up (or down) to let the ball either pass over it or bounce back in some other direction.
-(This is sometimes called an "up/down" post.)
+* A coil-controlled post that pops up (or down) to let the ball either pass over it or bounce in some other direction.
+This is sometimes called an "up/down" post.
-* A coil-controlled gate, typically which only allows the ball to flow through it in a single direction, but lifted out of the way via a coil when active which allows the ball to travel through it in both directions.
+* A coil-controlled gate, typically allows the ball to flow through it in a single direction, but when active allows the ball to travel through it in both directions.
-* A "trap door" pop-up which captures the ball when it's up but lets the ball roll over it to another shot when it's down.
-(Like the trap door / basement in Theatre of Magic.)
+* A "trap door" pop-up which captures the ball when it's up but lets the ball roll over it when down.
+Like the trap door / basement in Theatre of Magic.
-* A single drop target that blocks the entrance to a shot when it's up, such as in the back of the saucer in Attack from Mars or the ones that block the ramps in Ghostbusters.
+* A single drop target that blocks the entrance to a shot when it's up, such as in the back of the saucer in Attack from Mars or those that block the ramps in Ghostbusters.
 * Something else completely custom, such as the Ringmaster in Cirqus Voltaire.
-(When it's up the ball can hit it and drop down under the playfield, and when it's down the ball rolls over it and hits standup targets behind it.)
+When it's up the ball can hit it and drop down under the playfield, and when it's down the ball rolls over it and hits standup targets behind it.

 At this point you might be thinking, "Wait, you consider a trap door or the Ringmaster to be a diverter??
 What???"
 But if you think about it